jeslynhil/Hourglass/README.md

 ## General Information
-- Hourglass is a prototype for an app that revolves around the time management of its users.
+Hourglass is a prototype for an app that revolves around the time management of its users.
 The application will feature compatibilty with others on the device such as social media platforms -- where once clicking on a slected app, a timer will appear with an hourglass icon accrording to the run time of opening.
-Users will be able to customise features such as wanted apps to be utilised, limits, loops, and aesthetics such as a colour palette.
+Users will be able to customise features such as wanted apps to be utilised, limits, loops, and aesthetic via a colour palette.
 This prototype aims to be accessible for users of all ages and abilties.

-- What problem does it (intend to) solve?
-- What is the purpose of your project?
-- Why did you undertake it?
+The prototype intends to assist in the time managememt of its users, ultimately combating procastination, and encouraging time efficiency.

+With a timer that is visible alongside the open selected app, this prototype has the purpose of assisting users who may have difficulty in managing time or extra support in doing so.
+For those who have a busy day ahead, the night owls who continuously scroll, or simply for a reminder.
+The project aims to be for everyone.

+This specific idea was undertaken due to personal experinces.
+As somebody who sometimes struggles with managing time on screens, this prototype was created to further improve on "app limits" built-in iphones.
+Using this solves most typical problems, however a number of improvements were made:
+- A password to be entered and changed via email (difficult to bypass promised time)
+- Aesthetic customisation for users
+- Real-time visible timer
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->